SCXML Definitions

 Assign is used to update data entrys

-<assign name="number" expr="2"/>
+<assign location="number" expr="2"/>

 Sourcing